MrCheater/optimistic-updates-and-cqrs/article.md

 Step-by-step instruction:

-* Dispatch an optimistic action
+* Dispatch an optimistic action.
-* Send a command and waiting for real action .
+* Send a command and waiting for real action.
 * If the command failed, then stop waiting for a real action and dispatch an optimistic rollback action.
 * When a real action is received, dispatch an optimistic rollback action and apply the real action.